mahmoudmatar01/SystemDesign/README.md

 In-memory databases store and retrieve data in the system's main memory (RAM), providing faster access compared to traditional disk-based databases.
 Caching frequently accessed data in memory can significantly improve application performance.

 ### 2. Write Strategies
-- `Write Behind`: Write behind strategy involves writing data to the cache and acknowledging the write operation before updating the underlying data store asynchronously.
+- `Write Behind`: The write-behind strategy involves writing data to the cache and acknowledging the write operation before updating the underlying data store asynchronously.
-- `Write Around`: Write around strategy involves bypassing the cache and writing directly to the underlying data store.
-The data is brought into the cache on-demand.
+- `Write Around`: The write-around strategy involves bypassing the cache and writing directly to the underlying data store.
+The data is brought into the cache on demand.
-- `Write Through`: Write through strategy involves writing data both to the cache and the underlying data store synchronously.
+- `Write Through`: The write-through strategy involves writing data both to the cache and the underlying data store synchronously.

 ### 3. Cache Limitations
 - `Size Limitation`: Caches have a finite size, and managing data that exceeds this size can lead to performance issues.